erickcastelli/HLA_genotyping/README.md

 - You need to repeat this last part for each sample.
 - You need to indicate a different output folder for each sample

-## STEP 1B (IF YOU WILL GENOTYPE ONLY THE HLA GENES):
+### STEP 1B (IF YOU WILL GENOTYPE ONLY THE HLA GENES):
 > hla-mapper dna r1=R1.fastq.gz r2=R2.fastq.gz db=hla_mapper_database sample=Sample_Name output=output_folder
 - You need to repeat this last part for each sample.
 - You need to indicate a different output folder for each sample

 ## STEP 2 - Check some of the hla-mapper BAM files using IGV
 Using IGV, please check some of the hla-mapper outputted BAM files (Sample_Name.adjusted.bam) using IGV.
+Make sure everything is OK.
+You can compare the original BAM (using BWA MEM) with the new one (using hla-mapper).

 ## STEP 3 - Variant call using GATK 4
 We recommend GATK 4 HaplotypeCaller to call variants.
 The hla-mapper BAM file is already prepared for GATK.